vitordutra/vitordutra/README.md

 I'm a Chemical Engineer, also pursuing my 2nd degree in Computer Engineering.

+I'm also a member of Data Analytics and Artificial Intelligente Lab (DARTi Lab) at UFMA.
+It's a lab focused on AI research.
+I'm determined on building amazing data driven apps using advanced Machine Learning Algorithms!

 I found my true calling working with computers and making them work for me.
 I **love** to write these amazing pieces of ✨magic called software.